mediapeers/ansible-role-aws_nat/README.md

 - name: Create ENI and add it to the VPC routing
   hosts: localhost
   tasks:
+    # Create VPC and subnets first and save the private subnets in the variable vpc_private_subnets

     - name: Create ENI
       ec2_eni:
         # some setup stuff